 Q: How can my doctor order serology testing for COVID-19?

 A: Serology testing must be ordered by a physician and approved by the provincial Virologist-On-Call.
-More information for healthcare providers is available in this lab bulletin.
+More information for healthcare providers is available in the Updated: Serology Testing for COVID-19 lab bulletin.

 Q: Can I receive a serology test outside of the provincial healthcare system?